blburns/mailer/docs/development_roadmap_checklist.md

 ## Conclusion

-The Postfix Manager application has made significant progress with a solid foundation in place.
-Phase 1 is complete, Phase 2 is 70% complete, and Phase 3 is 60% complete.
-The core functionality is working well, and the focus should now be on completing the remaining features, improving testing coverage, and preparing for production deployment.
+The Postfix Manager application has made excellent progress with a solid foundation in place.
+Phase 1 is complete, Phase 2 is now 100% complete, and Phase 3 is 60% complete.
+The core functionality and mail server management are working excellently, and the focus should now be on completing the LDAP integration, improving testing coverage, and preparing for production deployment.

 Regular reviews and updates to this checklist will help maintain focus and track progress throughout the development process.
 The phased approach has proven successful, ensuring that core functionality is completed before moving to advanced features, reducing risk and improving quality.